 The tidal wave of veterinary specialization that has swelled up over the past ten to twenty years means that we now have dedicated oncologists for our pets that can help advise owners on the most up-to-date options for treatment of their pets.
 Having said that, more advanced care comes with a more advanced price tag.
 When you realize that chemotherapy, radiotherapy and surgery are often viable treatments for some forms of cancer, you can appreciate that costs stack up.

 Cancer treatment is one of the areas where I think that people really see the value in their Petplan insurance.
 We’ve paid claims for all types of neoplasia including bone cancer, mast cell tumors, lymphoma and even brain tumors.
 While not all of these stories have happy endings, our policyholders are always grateful for the ability to do everything they can for their pets without having to worry about the financial implications of expensive and protracted veterinary care.

 Spread Awareness - Talk with your veterinarian and other pet owners about pet cancer.
-Joint a support group.
+Join a support group.
+Learn to become an advocate for your pet.
 Volunteer at a local animal cancer center or to help with a fundraising event.
 Anything you can do to help will benefit the cause for a cure.

 Spread the Wealth - There are a number of programs, institutions, and foundations set up to help contribute important funding to cancer research and pet care and I’m sure they would love your support (monetarily or otherwise).
 Currently, there are two canine cancer studies underway at the University of Pennsylvania School of Veterinary Medicine, our local vet school, focusing on bone cancer and lymphoma development in pets.
 I encourage you to visit your local vet school's website to see what they have in progress.
 For example, Colorado State University has an excellent dedicated cancer center with a "Ways to Give" page you might find helpful.